Environment and classical channels in categorical quantum mechanics: Classical channels, measurements and classical control

-\begin{remark} One can also define more general kinds of measurements, namely degenerate ones and non-projective ones, which involves defining projective measurements without reference to unitaries.
-This can be done in straightforward analogy to how this was done in \cite{CPav} and \cite{CPaqPav}. \end{remark}
+\begin{rem} One can also define more general kinds of measurements, namely degenerate ones and non-projective ones, which involves defining projective measurements without reference to unitaries.
+This can be done in straightforward analogy to how this was done in \cite{CPav} and \cite{CPaqPav}. \end{rem}